 The MFA is awarded upon the satisfactory completion of the following:

-Additional information about the degree is provided below and in the FAQ.
+Additional information about the degree is provided below.

 The minimum time required to complete the degree is two years of full-time enrollment; the maximum time allowed is three years.
 The academic year consists of Fall, Winter, and Spring quarters.
 The MFA program goes on hiatus during the summer.